udayshankark/CapStone/README.md

 Lemmatization improves accuracy but adds considerable preprocessing time (672.52s)

 #### Next steps
-What suggestions do you have for next steps?
 Model Improvement:

 Experiment with deep learning approaches such as  Neural Network